ChillarAnand/emacsism/emacsism.md

 > Emacsism: Emacs stands for "Escaping Meta Alt Control Shift."

 One of major problems with Emacs is that users need to use modifier keys[Shift, Ctrl,  Alt/Meta, Super] repetetively.
-If we look at the key board laYout, `Ctrl` is placed at the corners. `Ctrl` is the most used modifier key in Emacs.
-Everytime we  need to press it, we have to stretch our little finger all the way to the corner or move the hand, both of them are not ergonomic/convinient.
+If we look at the key board layout, these keys are placed at extreme right and left.
+To use a modifier key, we have to use pinky and need to stretch it or move the hand which are not ergonomic/convinient.

-To avoid that problem, it is a customary practice to bind caps lock to ctrl. this solves the problem to an extent.
-If I have to press `C-c C-e`, I have to hold `caps lock` with little finger, and then press `c` & `e` with any remaining fingers.
-An alternate solution is to use `right control key` with right little finger and press `c` & `e` which takes back to the previous problem.

-Also if we look at strength of our fingers, thumb stands and the top, little finger at bottom and remaining fingers somewhere in the middle.
-So binding caps lock to control doesn't solve the problem ergonomically.

 ### Escaping Ctrl

-One of the best solution for this problem is using `space` as `space` and `ctrl`.
-For Ubuntu, there is a package called [space2ctrl]()[^1] that modifies space to act as

-* Space if You press it and leave
-* Ctrl if You press and hold it.

-This might seem bizzare at first but once You get used to the idea, it will be very useful.
-Once You do this, there is no need to touch ctrl key in Your life time.

-[^1]:
+`Ctrl` key is located at bottom corners and is hard to reach.
+To avoid using it, users often bind caps lock to ctrl.
+This reduces little stretching.
+Still you have to use pinky everytime.
+If I have to press `C-x C-s`, I have to hold `caps lock` with left pinky and then press `x` & `s` with remaining fingers which is inconvinient.
+An alternate solution is to use right `ctrl` with pinky and press `x` & `s` with left hand which leads to the original problem.

+Also if we look at strength of our fingers, thumb stands at the top, pinky at bottom and remaining fingers somewhere in the middle.
+So binding caps lock to ctrl doesn't solve the problem ergonomically.

+The best alternative is to use `space` as `space` and `ctrl`.
+If you press and leave space, it will act as space.
+If you hold it longer, it is equivalent to holding ctrl.

+This might feel bizzare at first.
+Once you get used to it, you will never go back and you don't have to worry about pinky pains.

+To modify space, there is a package called `xcape` for linux.
+You can use [this script](https://github.com/ChillarAnand/01/blob/master/ubuntu/bin/xcape.sh) for it.

 ### Escaping Shift